 We list some of the special bird species of Arabuko Sokoke Forest– some are only found in this region and in East Usambara Mountains / Amani Forest– they are described on the bird pages

-Southern-banded Snake, Eagle, Lizard Buzzard (Kaupifalco m. monogrammicus), Thick-billed Cuckoo, (Pachycoccyx audeberti validus), Green Malkoha, African Wood Owl (Strix woodfordii nigricantior), Southern White-faced Owl, Sokoke Scops-owl, Plain Nightjar, Forbes-Watson’s Swift (Apus berliozi bensoni), Mottled Spinetail (Telacanthura ussheri stictilaema), Böhm’s Spinetail (Neafraus boemi sheppardi), Green Barbet (Stactolaema o. olivacea), Eastern Green Tinkerbird, Mombasa Woodpecker, African Pitta (Pitta angolensis longipennis), Malindi Pipit, Sokoke Pipit, Grey Cuckooshrike (Ceblepyris caesius purus), Eastern Nicator, Red-tailed Ant-thrush (Neocossyphus r. rufus), Fischer’s Ground-Thrush (Geokichla (guttata) fischeri), East Coast Akalat (Sheppardia gunningi sokokensis), Red-capped Robin-chat (Cossypha natalensis intensa), Bearded Scrub-Robin (Cercotrichas q. quadrivirgata), Little Yellow Flycatcher (Erythrocercus holochlorus), Coastal Cisticola (Cisticola haematocephalus),
+Southern-banded Snake, Eagle, Lizard Buzzard (Kaupifalco m. monogrammicus), Thick-billed Cuckoo, (Pachycoccyx audeberti validus), Green Malkoha, African Wood Owl (Strix woodfordii nigricantior), Southern White-faced Owl, Sokoke Scops-owl, Plain Nightjar, Forbes-Watson’s Swift (Apus berliozi bensoni), Mottled Spinetail (Telacanthura ussheri stictilaema), Böhm’s Spinetail (Neafraus boemi sheppardi), Green Barbet (Stactolaema o. olivacea), Eastern Green Tinkerbird, Mombasa Woodpecker,

-Black-headed Apalis (Apalis m. melanocephala), Pale or East Coast Batis (Batis soror), Eastern black-headed Batis (Batis minor suahelica), East coast Boubou (Laniarius sublacteus), Retz’s Helmet-Shrike (Prionops retzii graculinus), Black-bellied Starling (Notopholia c. corusca), Olive Sunbird (Cyanomitra olivacea changamwenis), Mouse-coloured Sunbird (Cyanomitra verreauxii fischeri),
+Black-headed Apalis (Apalis m. melanocephala), Pale or East Coast Batis (Batis soror), Eastern black-headed Batis (Batis minor suahelica), East coast Boubou (Laniarius sublacteus), Retz’s Helmet-Shrike (Prionops retzii graculinus), Black-bellied Starling (Notopholia c. corusca), Olive Sunbird (Cyanomitra olivacea changamwenis), Mouse-coloured Sunbird (Cyanomitra verreauxii fischeri), Plain-backed or Blue-throated Sunbird (Anthreptes reichenowi yokanae),

-Plain-backed or Blue-throated Sunbird (Anthreptes reichenowi yokanae), Purple-banded Sunbird (Cinnyris bifasciatus), Violet-breasted Sunbird (Cinnyris chalcomelas), African Golden Weaver (Ploceus subaureus aureoflavus), Golden Palm Weaver (Ploceus bojeri), Dark-backed Weaver (Ploceus bicolor kersteni), Clarke’s Weaver (Ploceus golandi) more frequent in Dakatcha Woodland, Black-necked Weaver (Ploceus nigricollis melanoxanthus), Fire-fronted Bishop (Euplectes diadematus), Green Twinspot (Mandingoa nitidula chubbi)
+Purple-banded Sunbird (Cinnyris bifasciatus), Violet-breasted Sunbird (Cinnyris chalcomelas), African Golden Weaver (Ploceus subaureus aureoflavus), Golden Palm Weaver (Ploceus bojeri), Dark-backed Weaver (Ploceus bicolor kersteni), Clarke’s Weaver (Ploceus golandi) more frequent in Dakatcha Woodland, Black-necked Weaver (Ploceus nigricollis melanoxanthus), Fire-fronted Bishop (Euplectes diadematus), Green Twinspot (Mandingoa nitidula chubbi)

-While spending time in Watamu we overnight at Ocean Sports Hotel (if you prefer an other hotel just let us know and we book it for you).
+While spending time in Watamu we overnight at Ocean Sports Hotel or Turtle Bay Beach Resort (if you prefer an other hotel just let us know and we book it for you).
 Ocean Sports Hotel is a comfortable hotel directly at the beach of the wonderful Turtle Bay.
 At 5 a.m. they serve us some sandwiches and coffee so that we can be at the entrance to Arabuko Sokoke Forest by 6 a.m.
 That is the time the light is coming in and birds as well as mammals are most active.
 Soon it will be hot and all will hide in the shade.

 Watamu is an amazing place to spend “only” beach holiday.
 We gladly organize excursions for you with our super team from Watamu.